Saturday Night (Whigfield song): Music video

 The official music video for "Saturday Night" was directed by British production company La La Land and filmed in London.
 It features numerous different scenes of Whigfield standing in front of a mirror, with a blue backdrop, getting ready to go out on Saturday night.
 She blow-dries her wet hair, before she braids it and puts on make-up.
 In some scenes, she flips through pictures of different men and selects one of them, which she kisses and attaches to the mirror.
 Whigfield told in a 2009 interview, "That guy is actually the director of the video, and the photo was taken on holiday in Ibiza.
 I'm not sure what he was doing full of mud as he was, as I wasn't there myself."
 In the video for her next single, "Another Day", the same image appears, this time in a frame.
-Other scenes also show the singer trying to decide which clothes to wear, before she goes for a black singlet.
-The video was A-listed on Germany's VIVA in September 1994.
+Other scenes in "Saturday Night" also show the singer trying to decide which clothes to wear, before she goes for a black singlet.
+The video was A-listed on German music television channel VIVA in September 1994.
+It also was a Box Top on British The Box the next month and received active rotation on MTV Europe in November 1994.
+Two months later, "Saturday Night" was A-listed on France's MCM, in January 1995.